vsn20/FDFED/test_plan.md

 ## 1. Objective

-The goal of this test plan is to verify the correctness and robustness of the FFSD web-based project’s frontend and backend modules.
-Focus areas include validation logic, dynamic HTML generation, and asynchronous data handling (Fetch/AJAX/Axios).
-The plan ensures that user interactions, data flow, and UI updates function as intended.
+The goal of this test plan is to verify the validation logic, dynamic HTML generation, and asynchronous data handling (Fetch/AJAX/Axios) for all major roles and features in the FFSD web-based project.
+The plan ensures that user interactions, data flow, and UI updates function as intended for each module.

 ## 2. Scope

 This test plan covers:
-- Form validation using DOM manipulation and JavaScript.
+- Form validation using DOM manipulation and JavaScript for all major forms (add/edit branches, employees, companies, sales, orders, complaints, reviews, contact us).
 - Dynamic HTML updates (adding, updating, deleting elements in the DOM).
 - Asynchronous data handling with Fetch/Axios/AJAX and backend API communication.
-- UI and data flow verification across major modules (signup, login, products, orders, etc.).
+- UI and data flow verification across modules for Admin, Company, SalesManager, Salesman, and Customer.

 ## 3. Test Environment